CSVAD/sam/reflections/week5/README.md

 Bret Victor also mentions that code is not a truly artistic way to create behaviors.
 I disagree on the basis that creativity comes from more than one place.
 Fair enough, if he prefers body movements as a source of expression, but some other minds favor mathematical equations, logic gates, and words.

-Besides some elitist comments, the idea of performing the computer medium is one close to me as well.
-I have started questioning video games as a mean for performance so I am very intrigued by Victor's software.
+Besides some elitist comments, the idea of performing the computer medium is one close to my artistic practice.
+I have begun questioning video games as a mean for performance so I am very intrigued by Victor's software.
+I feel that interactive art as still to be explored.
+Through platforms such as Twitch, video games have become much more than solitary entertainment.

 I feel that dead fish are still relevant.